-The Second Hand Uniform Shop is located in the School Hall.
+The Second Hand Uniform Shop is an initiative of the Parents & Citizens' Association and is located in the School Hall.

-It is open on the first and third Monday of every month (during term time) from 12.00noon - 2.00pm.
+It is open every Tuesday (during term time) from 7.30am to 9.30am.

 Clothing for sale have plenty of wear left in them as the boys have simply outgrown them.
 Donations of school clothing are greatly appreciated and are a valuable source of income to the school.
 Clothing donations may be left at the Administration Office (A Block).